vinaydahiya04/codepred-backend/README.md

 Email:
 Password:

-# Backend Code
+# Frontend Code
-The backend code for CodePred is available at  https://github.com/vinaydahiya04/codepred-backend
+The frontend code for CodePred is available at  https://github.com/vinaydahiya04/CodePred_Frontend

 # Aim/Inspiration
 The idea behind this recommendation system was to save the enormous amounts of time coders spend on finding the right problems to solve on codeforces.